cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

       If all goes well the workflow will startup and the tasks will run and succeed.
-Note that the tasks which do not have a ``[runtime]`` section will still run though they will not do anything as they do not call any scripts.
+Note that the tasks which do not have a ``[runtime]`` section will still run (and succeed!) though they will not do anything as they do not call any scripts.

       Once the workflow has reached the final cycle point and all tasks have succeeded the workflow will automatically shutdown.